karel-brinda/galitime/README.rst

 Dependencies
 ~~~~~~~~~~~~

 Galitime has no dependencies beyond Python 3.
-However, on OS X
-it requires the GNU version of the :code:`time` command (:code:`gtime`),
-which can be installed by :code:`brew install gnu-time`.
+While it used to require gtime on OS X, this dependency is no
+longer required and the default time command is used.

 Using Bioconda